 Research also suggests that consistent large doses of vitamin A over many years may have health consequences later in life, like making bones more brittle.
 In general, you should aim to stay below 1500mcg of vitamin A each day and not have liver more than once a week.

 While one of the key benefits of vitamin A is its role in reproductive health, large quantities should be avoided altogether during pregnancy, as they can have an impact on the health of the unborn baby.

 You should stay away from foods that contain high amounts of vitamin A (such as liver) if you are pregnant, or trying to conceive.

 When is the best time to take vitamin A?

 As vitamin A is fat-soluble, rather than water-soluble, it’s essential that you take it with some form of fat.
 Otherwise, your body won’t be able to absorb the vitamin.
 For this reason, it’s usually advised that you take a vitamin A supplement with a meal.
-However, if the supplement itself contains fats (for example, the omega-3 oils in the Smart Supplement), you can take the supplement at any time of day.

 What are the benefits of vitamin A?